 Using a unique approach, we combine innovative technology with masterful story-telling and magnificent design to create a win-win scenario for our clients.
 Our technique has created some of the most unusual web showplaces that exceed the client’s expectations and produce outstanding ROIs.
 We want to do the same for [COMPANY].

 Do you have 15 minutes for me so that I can walk you through our approach and explain what we can do for [COMPANY]?

 Subject Line: Sale Pitch, yes.
 Waste of time, no.

-My name is [name] and I head up business development efforts with [company].
-We recently launched a new platform that [one sentence pitch].
+My name is [AGENT-NAME], and I head up business development efforts with [AGENCY].
+We recently launched a new platform that [ONE SENTENCE PITCH].

-If that’s you, are you open to a fifteen-minute call on [time and date] to discuss ways the [company name] platform can specifically help your business?
+If that’s you, are you open to a fifteen-minute call on [TIME AND DATE] to discuss ways the [AGENCY] platform can specifically help your business?
 If not, can you please put me in touch with the right person?

 I appreciate the help!

 Subject Line: Can we help you exceed your target KPIs?